-Table 39.
-Foliar Fungicides (cont.)
-Rate Method and Disease(s) Active Product and Timing of Precautions per controlled Formulation Application1 and Remarks2 Ingredient acre Tetraconazole Domark 5.25 to Same as Do not make Early and late leaf 230ME 6.9 fl oz above. more than 2 spot, web applications or blotch.
-13.8 fl oz per acre Rhizoctonia per year.
-PHI = 14 limb rot. days.
-Southern stem rot Pydiflumetofen Miravis 3.4 fl oz Begin Do not make applications more than three prior to applications of Miravis or disease development. other Group 7 For early fungicides before and late leaf alternating with spot control, another fungicide mode of action. apply on a 21 to 28-day Also suppresses interval.
-Sclerotinia blight.
-Tebuconazole Provost Opti 7-10.7 fl Same as Apply up to 4 Provost sprays then + prothiocon-ΟZ above.
-433SC use a fungicide azole with a different mode of action.
+Table 33.
+Foliar Fungicides [] (cont.)
+Disease(s) controlled Active Ingredient Product and Formulation Rate per acre Method and Timing of Application 1 Precautions and Remarks 2 Early and late leaf spot, web blotch, Rhizoctonia limb rot, Southern stem rot Tetraconazole Domark 230ME 5.25 to 6.9 fl oz Do not make more than 2 applications or 13.8 fl oz per acre per year.
+PHI = 14 days.
+Pydiflumetofen Miravis 3.4 fl oz Begin applications prior to disease development.
+For early and late leaf spot control, apply on a 21 to 28-day interval.
+Do not make more than three applications of Miravis or other Group 7 fungicides before alternating with another fungicide mode of action.
+Also suppresses Sclerotinia blight.
+Tebuconazole + prothiocon- azole Provost Opti Provost 433SC 7-10.7 fl oz Same as above.
+Apply up to 4 sprays then use a fungicide with a different mode of action.
 Suppresses CBR at the highest rate.